Welcome to Perfect Media Server!¶

 Perfect Media Server began life as a series of blog posts over at blog.linuxserver.io:

-By sharing the knowledge and thought patterns used to drive our decisions, you will leave armed with the ability to build your own DIY NAS or as we like to call it, the Perfect Media Server.
+By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS, or as I like to call it, the Perfect Media Server (PMS).

-This site is created using the open-source mkdocs.
-PRs will be gladly considered via GitHub (using the icon in the top right) if you'd like to correct something here or improve the site.
+If you see a mistake, or think there's a hole in the content (why didn't you do it this way?), pull requests will be considered via GitHub.
+Use the icon in the top right if you'd like to correct something here or help improve the site.

 About the Author¶

-I also write technical posts over on my blog at blog.ktz.me covering topics from Openshift to Terraform to electronics to Home Automation.
+Alex is a Developer Advocate at Tailscale.
+Has a YouTube channel - KTZ Systems.
+Alex writes technical posts over at blog.ktz.me covering topics from Homelab to Infrastructure as Code to electronics to Home Automation.